alexanderenrique/alexanderenrique.github.io/src/coding/nemo-merger.md

 - Enable interlocks
 - Moving Allen tools to the Allen folder

-## Actual Process flow for other people to follow:
-- Download account types
-- Create the accounts, these are some of the most fundamental blocks
-  - Download accounts from current NEMO
-  - Compare these to the accounts you want to upload
-  - The other thiing about the accounts is that the internal/externa/SBIR has a different name between SNSF and NEMO so you also meed a mapping step
-  - Map accounts against account types
-  - Check against current account list to see if it already exists
-- Interlocks:
-  - Download interlock categories
-  -

 ## Procedure for Future Alex
 - Downloading the current SNF users and adding the area access to Allen they need